 Check out comprehensive and collision coverage

 Comprehensive and collision coverage can pay to repair or replace your vehicle if it's stolen or damaged in an accident or other unexpected event.
-All drivers can benefit from these coverages, but if you're financing or leasing your car, they will likely be required.
+All drivers can benefit from these coverages, but they will likely be required by your lender if you're financing or leasing your car.

 Bundling your home and auto policies with Progressive can help you save.
 New customers who save bundling home and auto save over 20% on average.*